cbm-fles/flesnet/doc/flesnet_minimal_example.md

 # Prerequisites
-For these examples you will need the `mstool`, `flesnet` and `tsclient` binaries.
+For these examples, you will need the `mstool`, `flesnet` and `tsclient` binaries.

 # Most simple example
 What we are going to do in this example:
-1. In this example we will create a microslice archive (`*.msa`) with 10000 microslices in it, using the `mstool`.
+1. In this example, we will create a microslice archive (`*.msa`) with 10000 microslices in it using the `mstool`.
-2. Then we will use the `mstool` to manage a shared memory region and put the data of the microslice archive into this shared memory region.
+2. Then, we will use the `mstool` to manage a shared memory region and put the data of the microslice archive into this shared memory region.
 3. `flesnet` will then be able to connect to this shared memory region to load the microslices and build timeslices out of them.
 5. `flesnet` will put the built timeslices in another shared memory region, from which the `tsclient` will take them and put them into a timeslice archive file (`*.tsa`).
-Using specific flags ensures that it will automatically stop, after building 15 timeslices.
+Using specific flags ensures that it will automatically stop after building 15 timeslices.

 ## Creating the microslice archive